 The first Physician Assistant (PA) training program was founded in 1965 at Duke University by Dr. Eugene Stead.

 The first PA students were mostly military medics.
-They were able to expand on the knowledge and experience they received in the military to move into a role in primary care.
-The physician assistant role has allowed PAs to perform tasks previously only performed by doctors.
+They were able to expand on the knowledge and experience they received in the military to move into a role in primary care or other specialties.
+PAs may perform tasks previously only performed by doctors.
 These include history taking, physical examination, diagnosis, and patient management.

 Many studies have noted that PAs can provide high-quality health care, comparable to that of a doctor, for about 80% of the conditions seen in primary care settings.

 SCOPE OF PRACTICE

 The PA is prepared, both academically and clinically, to provide health care services under the direction and supervision of a doctor of medicine (MD) or a doctor of osteopathic medicine (DO).
 PA functions include performing diagnostic, therapeutic, preventive, and health maintenance services.

 PAs in all 50 states, Washington, D.C., and Guam have prescriptive practice privileges.
 Some PAs may not receive direct third-party (insurance) reimbursement for their services, but their services are billed through their supervising doctor or employer.